What is general information about the illegal screen in basketball

 This is also the case even if the screener initially established the legal screening position, which generally consists of feet about shoulder width apart, back straight, and knees slightly bent to form a good base.

-In short, if a screener does not remain within their vertical plane, particularly by using parts of their body to make contact with a defender, then that is effectively an illegal screen.
+In short, if a screener does not remain within their own cylinder, particularly by using parts of their body to make contact with a defender, then that is effectively an illegal screen.

 Related: Men’s and Women’s college basketball rule books – NCAA Publications